-The program is made up of four online courses, with one being required and three elective courses.
-Sample the courses included in the curriculum: clinical pathophysiology, health informatics, healthcare information systems, and healthcare management.
+The program comprises four online courses, with two being required and two elective courses.
+Sample the courses included in the curriculum: clinical pathophysiology; health informatics; healthcare information systems; and molecular pathology.
 Students delve into the pathophysiologic causes of diseases and learn how to conduct research.
-Additionally, they also develop essential workplace skills such as management, communication, and use of information systems.
+Additionally, they also develop essential workplace skills such as management, communication, and the use of information systems.

 The program can open up a wide variety of opportunities for students.
 A few of the roles they can pursue include cytogenetic technologists, cytotechnologists, histotechnologists and histologic technicians, and medical and clinical laboratory technicians.

 - Accreditation: New England Commission of Higher Education (NECHE)

 - Expected Time to Completion: A little over a year

 Rutgers, The State University of New Jersey (Related program)

 The Rutgers School of Health Professions offers an online graduate certificate in clinical laboratory science.
 This program can be completed entirely online.
 The program is enriched by a wide variety of practical opportunities providing students with the necessary knowledge in clinical laboratory science.